 Over the past several years, the field-to-field variation has been considerable throughout the province.
 Individual fields throughout Alberta may have economic levels of midge.
 Each producer needs to assess their risk based on indicators specific to their farm.
 Specifically, producers should pay attention to midge downgrading in their wheat samples and use this as an indication of midge risk in their fields.
 Even though the map may indicate that there is not a risk for midge in a specific area, that does not mean that there is no risk.

 For information on identification, life cycle, damage and pest management, see Wheat midge – Overview.

-The 2022 fall survey included wheat growing areas throughout Alberta.
-In total, 297 samples were taken from 64 counties.
+In total, 253 samples (31 samples from irrigated; 212 from dryland) were taken from 60 counties.
 The survey involves taking soil samples from wheat fields after harvest using a standard soil probe.
 Larval cocoons are washed out of the soil using a specialized series of screens.
 Larvae are counted, and then dissected to determine parasitism levels in the midge.
 The midge density displayed on the forecast map is based on viable (live, non-parasitized) midge larvae.